-If you are new to the Bureau, or if you have previously identified mental health or drug abuse programming needs, you will be scheduled for an interview with Psychology Services staff.
+If you are new to the BOP, or if you have previously identified mental health or drug abuse programming needs, you will be scheduled for an interview with Psychology Services staff.
 The purpose of this interview is to review your history and identify your programming needs.
+A psychologist may make recommendations to support your successful adjustment to prison and prepare you for your eventual release.
+We encourage you to participate actively in this process.
 This interview is an ideal time for you to share your interest in specific services, such as drug abuse treatment or mental health counseling.

-The Psychology Services department at this institution is staffed by a Chief Psychologist, five other psychologists, a drug treatment specialist, and a psychology technician.
-The department's offices are located in between Education and Religious Services.
+The Psychology Services Department at this institution is staffed by four Psychologists, five Drug Treatment Specialists, and one Psychology Technician.
+The department's offices are located in the FCI.
+The Psychology Services Department is located in the Chapel area.
+The DAP-Coordinator, along with the Residential Drug Treatment Specialists are located on Unit 1A, and the Non-residential Drug Treatment Specialist is located in the Unit 1 Team area.
 There are a number of ways to contact Psychology Services at this institution.

 You may:

-- Submit an Inmate Request to a Staff Member (a "Cop-out") to Psychology Services. - Visit the department during "Open House" hours.
-Open House is on Wednesdays between 8-10 AM.
-The Psychology Department is located between the Education Department and Religious Services. - Speak with a Psychology Services staff member during mainline or as they make rounds in your unit. - Or in the case of a crisis situation, notify your Unit Officer, Unit Team, or any other BOP staff member of your urgent need to speak with Psychology Services.
+- · Submit an Inmate Request to a Staff Member (a "Cop-out") to Psychology Services. - Speak with a Psychology Services staff member during mainline or as they make rounds in your unit.

+• Or in the case of a crisis situation, notify your Unit Officer, Unit Team, or any other BOP staff member of your urgent need to speak with Psychology Services.